reactive-graph/reactive-graph/docs/cli/reference/reactive-graph-client.md

 * `--endpoint-runtime <ENDPOINT_RUNTIME>` — The endpoint to use
 * `--endpoint-plugins <ENDPOINT_PLUGINS>` — The endpoint to use
 * `--bearer <BEARER>` — The authentication token
+* `--danger-accept-invalid-certs <DANGER_ACCEPT_INVALID_CERTS>` — Controls the use of certificate validation.

+   Defaults to `false`.

+   Warning: You should think very carefully before using this method.
+If invalid certificates are trusted, *any* certificate for *any* site will be trusted for use.
+This includes expired certificates.
+This introduces significant vulnerabilities, and should only be used as a last resort.

+  Possible values: `true`, `false`

 ## `reactive-graph-client shell-completions`